antodom/soft_uart/README.md

 Example *soft_uart_serial_test_auto.ino* illustrates how to use a serial port object with itself, in this case serial_tc4, like in the previous example.
 In addition, the example uses also a serial mode of 9 bit length which is not possible with the current Arduino standard library.

 Example *soft_uart_serial_test_half_duplex* uses two software serial objects (serial_tc0 and serial_tc1) both in half duplex mode to communicate each other.
-Example *soft_uart_serial_test_half_duples_char* is another example using half duplex mode but just sending one byte (char) each time.
+Example *soft_uart_serial_test_half_duplex_char* is another example using half duplex mode but just sending one byte (char) each time.
 And example *soft_uart_serial_test_half_duplex_9O2* shows how to use the same objects using a data length of nine bits, odd parity and two stop bits, and similarly to the former one sending one data each time.

 ### 4. Reception errors